Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

     The float validation runs along similar lines to the integer validation.
-    The main differences being that we are checking for a float, and there are more options for the first character or two, as we can have a decimal point or a minus sign and a decimal point.
+    The main differences being that we are checking for a float, and there are more options for the first character or two, as there can be a decimal point or a minus sign and a decimal point.
 Otherwise it is just a copy of the integer validation.